 “Thanks to DIM, it was easy for the killers to convince one another that their rationalizations for killing alleged enemies made total sense.

-“Countless generations of killing bred a dearth of healthy Homo sapiens and a glut of DIM sufferers who were born into sick societies and indoctrinated by sick parents, teachers, and others who had previously been born into sick societies where they were indoctrinated.”
+“Countless generations of killing bred a dearth of healthy Homo sapiens and a glut of DIM sufferers who were born into sick societies and indoctrinated by sick parents, teachers, and others who were born into, and indoctrinated by, sick societies.”

 “Jesus, Mary, and Joseph!“ Sam shouts.
-After a quick check to see if anyone noticed, she lowers her voice.
+After a glance to see if anyone noticed, she lowers her voice.
 “I can see why nobody wants to know about being descended from sick ancestors.”

 “You got that right!”
 Pauline whispers, “A primatologist at the conference used a great Desmond Morris quote.
 Morris summed up what I’m talking about in a single sentence, ‘We naked apes are like the nouveau riche who are ashamed of their ancestors because they remind them of who they really are.’”